-As of December 26, 2021, the Company has general business tax credits of \$25.2 million expiring in 2037 through 2043.
+As of December 25, 2022, the Company has general business tax credits of \$27.0 million expiring from 2037 through 2043.

 Deferred tax assets are reduced by a valuation allowance if, based on the weight of the available evidence, it is more likely than not that some or all of the deferred taxes will not be realized.
 Both positive and negative evidence is considered in forming management's judgment as to whether a valuation allowance is appropriate, and more weight is given to evidence that can be objectively verified.
 The tax benefits relating to any reversal of the valuation allowance on the deferred tax assets would be recognized as a reduction of future income tax expense.
-The Company believes that it will realize all of the deferred tax assets.
+As of December 25, 2022, the Company believes that it will realize all of its deferred tax assets.
 Therefore, no valuation allowance has been recorded.